krydos/PHPNotifier/README.md

 ]);
 ```

-This method accepts unix timestamp as first argument.
+This method accepts unix timestamp or \DateTime object as first argument.
 If you use `DateTime` PHP's object you can get this value by `getTimestamp()` method.

 **make sure that binary you're trying to execute is exists in your system**